jaffamonkey/dot-org-hugo-theme/exampleSite/content/en/accessibilitystatement.md

 ---
 title: Accessibility statement
-description: Get an audit at any point in your web and mobile app projects
+description: Accessibility statement for _jaffamonkey.com.
 ---
-# Accessibility statement for _jaffamonkey.com_

-This accessibility statement applies to jaffamonkey Ltd website.
+> **This accessibility statement applies to jaffamonkey Ltd website.**

 This website is run by jaffamonkey Ltd. We want as many people as possible to be able to use this website.
 For example, that means you should be able to: